e-rotaract/e-rotaract.github.io/_pages/join-us.md

 ## Is it okay for you to pay an annual fee of 15€?

-Members pay the annual fee on the month of April every year.
+Members pay the annual fee before the end of March every year.

 {% include gallery-btn
   large=false